 March 26, 1979 to July 2014

-Growing up, I was exposed to many cultures and formed a love for colorful art from around the globe.
-My art comes from a place of deep curiosity, explored through an endless imagination, with a passion for color and a need to create everyday.
+Growing up, I was exposed to many cultures and formed a love for colorful art forms from around the globe.
+My art comes from a place of deep curiosity, explored through an endless imagination, with a passion and need to create everyday.
 I've tried many mediums from jewelry making, wood carving, painting, tin art, mixed media and more but clay is the medium that I'm most passionate about.
 Each tree organically grows as I'm forming it.
 Sometimes I surprise myself wondering where they all come from.
 It's like there is a sea of trees floating around in my mind all waiting to come out.
-Thank you for looking and I hope you enjoy Sablan Ceramic Trees of Life!

 In the Media....

 SD Voyager " Conversations with Vanessa Leone"

 Shoutout SoCal " Meet Vanessa Leone a Mexican Tree of Life Artist"